Network Satisfaction Problems Solved by k-Consistency: Tractability via -Consistency

-\begin{example} Let $\mathbf{K}$ be the relation algebra with two atoms $\{\id,E\}$ and the multiplication table given in Figure~\ref{Table:komega}.
-It is easy to see that the expansion of the infinite clique $K_\omega$ by all first-order definable binary relations is a normal representation of $\mathbf{K}$.
-Then $\mathfrak{K}_0$ does not have a majority polymorphism, but $\mathfrak{K}^b_0$ does since every binary relation on a two-element set is preserved by the (unique) majority operation on a two-element set.
+\begin{example} Let $\mathbf{K}$ be the relation algebra with two atoms $\{\id,E\}$ and the multiplication table given in Figure~\ref{Table:komega} (called $1_2$ in the terminology of Maddux~\cite{Maddux2006-dp}).
+It is easy to see that the expansion of the infinite clique $K_\omega$ by the empty relation for $0$, the equality relation for $\id$, and the full relation for $1$ is a normal representation of $\mathbf{K}$.
+It is not hard to show that $\mathfrak{K}_0$ does not have a majority polymorphism, but $\mathfrak{K}^b_0$ does since every binary relation on a two-element set is preserved by the (unique) majority operation on a two-element set.

 \end{example}